apastagia/AutoScraper/README.md

 Auto Scaper is webscrapping library.

-Here I have used github url and for similir result used another github url to fetch the same requirements.
+Here I have used github url and for similar result used another github url to fetch the same requirements.